Public speaking for developers 101

-For us, developers, good communication and speaking skills mean fewer conflicts and misunderstandings in our teams, better chance to be promoted, more opportunities to influence the direction the codebase and product are going, more visibility for our side projects, better opportunities for career advancement and much more.
+For us, developers, good communication and speaking skills mean fewer conflicts and misunderstandings in our teams, a better chance to be promoted, more opportunities to influence the direction the codebase and product are going, more visibility for our side projects, better opportunities for career advancement and much more.

 This post aims to help you “level up” your communication skills by picking up Public Speaking at meetups and conferences.
-If you didn’t give any (or gave just a few) speeches before or you are considering giving it a try, then this post is for you.
-I compiled advice from people who were beginners just like you, but worked to improve their skills.
+If you didn’t give any (or gave just a few) speeches before, or you are considering giving it a try, then this post is for you.
+I compiled advice from people who were beginners just like you but worked to improve their skills.

 Before the talk

 Preparing beforehand is a crucial part of every speech, technical or not.

 The first hard choice you need to make is picking the topic.
 The best topics are those who resonate with the audience: something that they do care about, are interested in, or want to explore.
 The topic should be current but not necessarily “hyped”.
 Good topics often solve a problem the audience experiences.
 A good rule of thumb is to ask yourself “would I want to learn about this topic?”.

 At the end of the day, your goal should be to fill the audience with people excited about the same things you are.